digitalbazaar/bedrock-ledger-agent/README.md

 agent.get(actor, agentId, options, (err, ledgerAgent) => {
   if(err) {
-    throw new Error('Failed to create ledger:', err);
+    throw new Error('Failed to get ledger agent:', err);
   }

   console.log('Ledger agent retrieved', ledgerAgent.id);
 });
 ```

-### Delete a Ledger Agent
+### Remove a Ledger Agent

-Delete an existing ledger given a agentId and a set of options.
+Remove an existing ledger agent given an agentId and a set of options.

 * actor - the actor performing the action.
 * agentId - the URI of the agent.
-* options - a set of options used when deleting the agent.
+* options - a set of options used when removing the agent.
 * callback(err) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise